 Each term, U.S. Supreme Court justices adjudicate disputes implicating the limits of federal versus state power.
-Through these federalism decisions, the justices are charged with determining the proper balance between the authority of states to operate as laboratories of democracy, free from federal interference, and the expansiveness of the federal government's reach under the Constitution.
-The importance of this debate is perhaps no more evident than in scholarly analyses of the Rehnquist Court's so-called "federalism revolution," in which the justices, under the leadership of Chief Justice Rehnquist, are argued to have reinvigorated the concept of taking states' rights seriously to a level that had not been witnessed since before the New Deal (e.g., Chen 2003; Greenhouse 2001; Pickerill and Clayton 2004).
-In so doing, the Rehnquist Court appeared to breath new life into conspicuously long-forgotten constitutional provisions involving federalism as it struck down federal laws involving a wide range of social policy, including the regulation of firearms on school property (United States v.
+Through these federalism decisions, the justices are charged with determining the proper balance between the authority of states to operate as sovereign entities, free from federal interference, and the expansiveness of the federal government's reach under the Constitution.
+The importance of this debate is perhaps no more evident than in scholarly analyses of the Rehnquist Court's so-called "federalism revolution," in which the justices, under the leadership of Chief Justice Rehnquist, are argued to have reinvigorated the concept of taking states' rights seriously to a level that had not been witnessed since before the New Deal (Chen 2003; Greenhouse 2001; Pickerill and Clayton 2004).
+In so doing, the Rehnquist Court appeared to breathe new life into conspicuously long-forgotten constitutional provisions involving federalism as it struck down federal laws involving a wide range of social policies, including the regulation of firearms on school property (United States v.
 Lopez [1995]), violence against women (United States v.
-Morrison [2000]), and the free exercise of religion (City of Boerne v.
-Flores [1997]).
-While these decisions, and many others, offer clear examples supporting the apparent importance of federalism to the justices, other scholars have noted that, rather than signaling a genuine shift in the Court's federalism jurisprudence, these cases are merely examples of Rehnquist Court justices using the guise of federalism to strike down politically liberal policies in pursuit of their own conservative political goals (e.g., Colker and Brudney 2001; Cross 1999; Segal and Spaeth 2002).
-Supporting this perspective, for example, one can point to Bush v.
-Gore (2000), in which the Court's federalist five abandoned their staunch support for states' rights to usher George W. Bush into the White House.
-Still, other scholars have noted that the Rehnquist Court's federalism revolution cannot be wholly captured by either of these perspectives, and instead, is best interpreted through a host of approaches, including a consideration of the justices' background characteristics (e.g., Schenker
+Morrison [2000]), and the free exercise of religion